chrismhodgson/nextjs-pfrac/data/_pages/races/penistone-10k.md

 #### Entry

-Details of online entry, prices and closing date for the 2023 race not yet available.
+[Online entry](https://racebest.com/races/a2eeh) for the 2023 race is now open.

 Minimum age 15 on the day